npolar/chronopic.js/README.md

 **{w}**         | Week number (one or two digits)

 ### Locale settings:
 By default the browser locale is used if it has been properly loaded.
-Only the **en_GB** locale is included by default, but all available translations can be enabled by including the [dist/js/chronopic-i18n.min.js](https://github.com/npolar/chronopic.js/tree/master/dist/js/chronopic-i18n.min.js) file.
+Only the **en_GB** locale is included by default, but all available translations can be enabled by including the [chronopic-i18n.min.js](https://github.com/npolar/chronopic.js/tree/master/dist/js/chronopic-i18n.min.js) file.

-To manually enable individual locale files, just include the corresponding file included in [dist/js/chronopic-i18n/](https://github.com/npolar/chronopic.js/tree/master/dist/js/chronopic-i18n).
+To manually enable individual locales, just include the corresponding file located in [dist/js/chronopic-i18n/](https://github.com/npolar/chronopic.js/tree/master/dist/js/chronopic-i18n).